colinwhitten97/Deep-Learning-MD/Colin's Tutorial.md

 ## Create instance of Linux to use DeePMD-kit

 DeePMD- kit is native to Linux, so you are required to run it there.
 If you already have an instance of Linux, skip this step.
-If you are using a Windows PC, there is a tutorial on how to set up an instance of Linux in the troubleshooting section [here](#linux-os)
+If you are using a Windows PC, there is a tutorial on how to set up an instance of Linux in the troubleshooting section [here](#linux-os).
+If you follow those instructions exactly you will be able to use Ubuntu to get started with the DeePMD-kit.

 ## Download using Conda

 To install the DeePMD-kit, you must first install Anaconda or Miniconda.
 If storage space on your instance of Linux is an issue, use Miniconda.
-If you already have conda, skip this step.
+If you already have a conda distribution, skip this step.

+The main difference between the two is that Miniconda just ships the repository management system- which allows you to download and use DeePMD-kit.
+Installing miniconda gives you just the management system without any further packages.
+Anaconda on the other hand is a more thorough distribution with some built in packages.

+If you are brand new to conda or Python, you may want to choose Anaconda.
+It offers the convenience of having Python and over 150 scientific packages automatically installed at once; if you can spare the time (a few minutes) and disk space (~ 3 GB) and do not want to install any packages you want to use individually.

+Choose Miniconda if you don't mind installing each package you want individually and just want fast access to Python and the conda commands.
+You can still sort out any other programs and packages later.
+Some find Anaconda to be bloated.

 Instructions on installing Miniconda [here.](https://www.youtube.com/watch?v=Ye4epph6Gzo)